MicrosoftDocs/azure-docs/articles/sentinel/solarwinds.md

 ---

-# Using Microsoft resources to respond to supply-chain attacks and systemic-identity compromises
+# Use Microsoft resources to respond to supply-chain attacks and systemic-identity compromises

 In December 2020, [FireEye discovered a nation-state cyber-attack on SolarWinds software](https://www.fireeye.com/blog/threat-research/2020/12/evasive-attacker-leverages-solarwinds-supply-chain-compromises-with-sunburst-backdoor.html).